Six Hundred and Sixty

 Hi there

-This sounds quite interesting, but due to my trouble understanding mainly technical english, and english in general i think i did not figured out exactly what you want to do.
+This sounds quite interesting, but due to my trouble understanding mainly technical english, and english in general :grin: i think i did not figured out exactly what you want to do.

 You want to do a 660ccm conversion with an 3HE cylinder, 3HE pistons, FZ6 crankshaft and piston rods and 4JH TCI and electrics?